vidyadharbendre/learn_C_using_examples/05_FormatSpecifier_scanf/05_Type_Specifiers/01_DataTypes/01_Integer/02_int/README.md

-# C Program: Display Amount in Rupees
+# C Program: Input and Display Amount in Rupees

 This is a simple C program that demonstrates the use of an `int` variable to represent the total amount of money in rupees.
-It also includes a `printf` statement to display the amount with the rupee symbol (₹).
+It uses `scanf` to accept the total amount of money from the user and `printf` to display the entered value with the rupee symbol (₹).

 ## Program Details

 - The program declares an `int` variable named `totalMoney`.
-- A value of 1,000,000 is assigned to the `totalMoney` variable, representing the total amount of money in rupees.
+- It uses `printf` to display a message prompting the user to enter the total amount of money in the bank in rupees.
+- The program utilizes `scanf` to read the value entered by the user and store it in the `totalMoney` variable.
-- The program uses the `printf` function to display a message along with the value of `totalMoney`.
-It utilizes the `\u` escape sequence followed by the Unicode code point (U+20B9) to represent the rupee symbol (₹) in the output.
+- `printf` is used again to display the entered value along with the rupee symbol (₹) in the output.
 - The `%d` format specifier in the `printf` statement is used to print the `totalMoney` variable as an integer, matching its data type.
 As a result, the output will display the total amount of money in the bank as an integer, with the rupee symbol (₹) included.

 ## Running the Program